PromptPex: Automatic Test Generation for Language Model Prompts: Motivating Example

 The prompts that are part of codebases are rich in program-like constructs.
-In Appendix \ref{prompt:bench:elements}, we describe one such prompt for extracting important entities from the text and returning them in a structured list format.
-Due to the complexity of that prompt, we use a simpler prompt as our running example as shown in Figure~\ref{fig:pos_prompt}.
+We used a collection of such prompts in our evaluation.
+We use a simpler prompt as our running example as shown in Figure~\ref{fig:pos_prompt}.
 Although this prompt is simple, it includes program-like constructs similar to those found in complex prompts and is representative in highlighting the challenges faced by the prompts being used in traditional software pipelines.